 Are you planning a trip to Madrid and don’t know where to start?
 We feel you, there are too many things to consider to avoid the moment when you say to yourself: “Why did not I think about this before?”.
 Experience counts, the more you travel the more you learn, and we have learned a lot from the guests who visited us.
 These are some of the things that travelers sometimes overlook, and you should know.
-We hope you find these tips useful when you visit Madrid in 2019:
+We hope you find these travel tips useful when you visit the Spanish Capital in 2020.

 1) Make Housing Arrangements